Your Cart (0)

 What about using an offshore freelancer or agency to save money?

-Offshore rates are 50-80% lower, which is significant.
-The tradeoffs are timezone gaps (expect 12-24 hour feedback cycles), communication challenges, cultural context differences in design and messaging, and limited legal recourse if things go wrong.
+Offshore rates are 50 to 80 percent lower, which is significant.
+The tradeoffs are timezone gaps with typical 12 to 24 hour feedback cycles, communication challenges, cultural context differences in design and messaging, and limited legal recourse if things go wrong.
 For defined technical tasks like coding a specific feature or processing data, offshore freelancers can deliver excellent value.
-For strategy, copywriting, design that needs to resonate with a U.S. audience, or projects requiring real-time collaboration, local options typically produce better outcomes.
+For strategy, copywriting, design that needs to resonate with a US audience, or projects requiring real-time collaboration, local options typically produce better outcomes.
+Hybrid offshore setups work when a senior local architect specifies the work and reviews it, while offshore builders execute against clear specs.

 Ready to put this into action?